History & Architecture

 Lancaster’s architecture spans four centuries, from the 1700s to the present day.
 (Twenty-first-century buildings recently constructed in Lancaster include the Marriott Hotel and Convention Center at Penn Square and the Ware Center on North Prince Street.)
 Scattered across the city are small log houses, stately mansions, rowhouses, former factories, warehouses, commercial and civic buildings, and churches.
 These buildings are important for their historic significance as well as their daily usage today, and directly link the past with the present.

-Lancaster is a Colonial town that grew to become a prosperous Victorian city.Founded in 1730
+Lancaster is a early settler town that grew to become a prosperous Victorian city.Founded in 1730

 Preserving the Past for the Future